National Capitol DX Association's

 Envelopes sent by our users are distributed to the various sorters

 along with the DX cards.
-For that reason we urge youto be patient
+For that reason we urge you to be

-after you send us envelopes when you do not get any of them back
+patient after you send us envelopes when you do not get any of them

-months after we receive them from you to get your envelopes into the
+long as two months after we receive them from you to get your

-hands of the sorters who will mail you your cards.
+envelopes into the hands of the sorters who will mail you your

 Since the IARU Bureau system exists to serve the senders of cards